jchapin/capitaltechnologyservices.github.io/_posts/2016-08-26-converting-from-heroku-postgresql-to-google-cloud-sql.md

     connection under your production configuration.
 1.  ```rake db:migrate RAILS_ENV=production``` This is going to setup your all of the tables necessary, but they will of course be empty.
+1. IF your import is small:
     1. I used MySQLWorkbench to connect to the Google Cloud SQL instance and run import.sql.
-You could just as easily use the command line client to import the data.
+    1. You could just as easily use the command line client to import the data.
         ```mysql -h IP.ADD.OF.SQL -u USERNAME -p database_name < import.sql```
+1. IF your import is large:
+    1. Upload your import.sql file to a Cloud Storage Container
+    1. Go to your database in Google Cloud SQL and import the file by finding
+        it in the cloud storage container.